Skip to main content

 Cross-sectoral cooperation

-Collaborations in the youth sector often happen at the local level and/or concerning certain programmes or projects, according to the information provided by the predecessor of the EYF, the New Generation Centre Nonprofit Ltd. in 2019.
+Youth sector collaboration often happens at the local level and/or concerning certain programmes or projects.
 Thus, they do not have an impact at the central level.
 It should also be noted that youth work as such does not have its own platform, but is embedded in more general youth policy fields (or alternatively, youth work-related issues may appear in some specific subfields of education or other related policy areas).

 As a result, a number of local and regional developments and programmes have been implemented, as well as cooperation with various regional forums and round tables.
-A publication summarising the process of cross-sectoral collaboration and showcasing good practises that have emerged from the collaboration was published in 2022 ('Ágazati és ágazatközi jó gyakorlatok gyűjteménye').
+A publication summarising the process of cross-sectoral collaboration and showcasing good practises that have emerged from the collaboration was published in 2022.